t-moe/carme-linux/eclipse/README.md

 - If you rename the project in either the makefile and/or eclipse you need to ajust the pathes of the debug configuration.
 - Eclipse shows an error when you try to debug and st-util is not started or has crashed.
 Use "make start/stop" to reconnect.
-- The code analyzer in eclipse is not completely identical to the compiler.
+- The code analyzer in eclipse is separated form the compiler.
 You may see lines marked with an error although they would compile just fine.
+Check that the Include directories are correct in the project properties (search for "Paths and Symbols")
 - Stepping **over** a for loop will cause the debugger to hang.
 This is a bug in st_link.